Cascading/cascading-jdbc/README.md

 # cascading-jdbc

-A set of Cascading (version 2.5 and above) Taps and Schemes which interact with RDBMS systems via JDBC.
+A set of Cascading (version 2.6 and above) Taps and Schemes which interact with RDBMS systems via JDBC.
 The project consists of a generic part `cascading-jdbc-core` and database specific sub-projects.
 The database specific projects have dependencies to their respective JDBC drivers and run tests against those systems during build.

-Currently six relational databases are supported in the build:
+Currently seven relational databases are supported in the build:

 * [derby](http://db.apache.org/derby/)
 * [h2](http://www.h2database.com/html/main.html)